xingjianll/ActionEngine/README.md

 )
 ```

 ActionEngine is designed to handle such complex, interdependent APIs for agentic workflows.
-It does this by 1. automatically **filter out actions** that are not compatible with the current state 2. automatically fills in the arguments when the next action is chosen.
+It does this by 1. automatically **filter out actions** that are not compatible with the current state 2. automatically **fills the input arguments** when the next action is chosen.

 Only two things are required to use Action Engine:
 1. A selector that selects the agent's next action